ttk2/Humbug/README.md

 - Finds End Portals in a world.
 - Swaps Wither Skeletons or Ghasts in for Zombie Pigmen to raise their spawn rate.
 - Adjust strength and health pots to pre-1.6 power levels
+- Sets the base movement speed for all mounted horses

 The 'humbug' console command can be used to get or set any of the configuration file settings while the server is running.
 Also available are 'humbug save' and 'humbug reload'.